littlestbrother/pizza/README.md

 ## Description

-_This application asks the user to submit information about what pizza they'd like and converts it into a javascript array._
+_This application asks the user to submit information about what 🍕 they'd like and converts it into a javascript array._

 ## Setup/Installation Requirements